Dragon Rider (film): Production

 It was announced in June 2017 that production had begun on an animated adaptation of Cornelia Funke's novel.
 The film is a German-Belgian co-production.
 The animation was handled by Spain's Able & Baker and Cyborn Studios, while additional parts of the lighting and compositing took place at Rise FX and Big Hug FX.
 The production work took place in Berlin, Munich and Antwerp.

 In May 2018, the castings of Felicity Jones, Patrick Stewart, Freddie Highmore, Thomas Brodie-Sangster, Nonso Anozie, Meera Syal and Sanjeev Bhaskar were announced.

+Release

+The film was due to be released in theatres on 6 August 2020, but due to the COVID-19 pandemic, the film release was postponed until 1 October 2020.

 Reception

 Box office

 Dragon Rider has earned $6,385,553 at the global box office.